Unforeseen medical treatment

 - Show your prescription and your European Health Insurance Card at the pharmacy.

-- For most basic medication you will pay a lump-sum.
+- For most basic medication you will pay a lump sum.
 Other medication is reimbursed at different rates up to a certain limit and you will have to pay the balance.
 The general information about the reimbursement is available in English and Polish on the Ministry of Health website.

-- For medication not on the reimbursed drugs list you must pay the full price.
+- If your medication is not on the reimbursed drugs list, you will have to pay the full price.

-If you have had to pay for care, contact your national health insurance provider once you return home to seek reimbursement.null
+If you have to pay for care, contact your national health insurance provider once you return home to seek reimbursement.null